Wednesday, February 21, 2018

 Does this work?

-Yes again!
-Our participation has only grown since introducing Read & Bead.
+Yes!
+Our participation went up 24 percent in the first summer of Read & Bead and either grown or stayed steady in following years.
 Other libraries that have tried it have loved the results too.
 The research and support behind intrinsic motivation is available in another blog entry here.

 Can you use the beads for other activities?

 Why not?
-Other libraries have reported using different kinds of beads to distribute for event attendance so you can be creative!
+Other libraries have reported using different kinds of beads to distribute for event attendance or completing activities/challenges.

 How much does all this cost?